sillsdev/web-languageforge/docs/DEVELOPER.md

 `./ngrok http http://localhost`
 in a bash terminal.
 The same command with https://localhost may not work, so be careful to try http://localhost in particular.

-ngrok will return two URLS, one http and one https, that contain what is being served in localhost.
-Test on another device using one or both of these URLS.
+ngrok will return two URLs, one http and one https, that contain what is being served in localhost.
+Test on another device using one or both of these URLs.